Hidden Costs of Outsourcing

 Common hidden cost categories

-- Transition: knowledge transfer, documentation, migration, and stabilization time.
+- Transition: knowledge transfer, documentation cleanup, environment setup, and stabilization time.

-- Governance: vendor management meetings, reporting, QA, and escalation handling.
+- Governance: vendor management meetings, reporting, QA reviews, and escalation handling.

-- Rework: unclear requirements lead to fixes, delays, and duplicated effort.
+- Rework: unclear requirements or misaligned expectations lead to fixes, delays, and duplicated effort.

-- Risk events: outages, compliance issues, security incidents, and reputational damage.
+- Risk events: outages, compliance issues, security incidents, and reputational impact.

 A simple way to estimate total cost

-- Internal time for oversight (hours per week × loaded cost)
+- Internal oversight: hours per week × loaded cost of the internal owner.

-- Transition effort (one-time) spread across the first 3–6 months
+- Transition effort: one-time cost spread across the first 3–6 months.

 How to reduce hidden costs

-- Define governance: cadence, owners, escalation, and reporting.
+- Define governance: cadence, owners, escalation paths, and reporting expectations.

 Pre-sign checklist